baijum/service-binding-documentation/docs/exposing-binding-data/olm-descriptors.md

       - power
 ```

-The previous example helps you inject all those values with key such as
+The previous example helps you project all those values with key such as
 `prefix_0`, `prefix_1`, and so on.
 The default prefix is the name of the
 resource kind: